arrayfire/arrayfire/docs/pages/unified_backend.md

 The Unified backend was introduced in ArrayFire with version 3.2.
-While this is not an independent backend, it allows the user to switch between the different ArrayFire backends (CPU, CUDA and OpenCL) at runtime.
+While this is not an independent backend, it allows the user to switch between the different ArrayFire backends (CPU, CUDA, oneAPI and OpenCL) at runtime.

 # Compiling with Unified